Greece Moments Greece Moments

 Mines of Tourkala

-The hike to Tourkala is recommended from the hamlet of Zogaki, 2 km north of Lefkes.
+The hike to Tourkala is recommended starting from the hamlet of Zogaki, 2 km north of Lefkes.
 From the parking lot (GPS 37.380811, 24.453201) a path leads to the mines, which resemble a lunar landscape.
-Through an extensive tunnel system, you can even reach an underground lake, which was probably used for water supply in ancient times.
+Through an extensive tunnel system, you can even reach an underground lake, which was probably used as a water supply in ancient times.

 Lefkes Kythnos Minen Erz Bergbau Griechenland